The Ultimate Guide To A Real Estate Syndication Structure

 Real Estate Syndication Structure

-Actually, until a few short years ago, I hadn’t either.
-It seems that more and more doctors are in search of building passive income streams and syndications are a great way to help.
+I hadn’t either until a few years ago.
+Today it seems that more doctors are in search of building passive income streams and syndications are a great way to help.

 Quick story.
 A dentist practicing in California and his wife recently reached out as they’d heard my interview on Dr. Bette Robin’s “Dentistry Rising” podcast.